nastea1/firewallwhitelist/README.md

 ```

 ### 4. Setup Cron Job
 Since Red Hat and MongoDB use CDNs (Akamai/Fastly), their IPs change frequently.
 You must update the whitelist daily.
+NOTE: Recommended to run before an update as well due to the changing IPs.
 ```bash
 # Add to root crontab (crontab -e)
 0 4 * * * /usr/local/bin/whitelistfirewall.sh >/dev/null 2>&1